 How To Get Rid Of A Second Mortgage In Chapter 13 Bankruptcy

 Are you struggling to pay your mortgage payments?
 Have you been served with a foreclosure complaint?
-If so, you are probably worried about how you can keep your home and stop a foreclosure.
+If so, you are probably worried about how you can keep your home and stop foreclosure.
 Filing a Chapter 13 bankruptcy petition immediately stops the foreclosure process so you can save your home and solve your debt problems.
-In some cases, you may be able to get rid of your second mortgage in addition to stopping or preventing a foreclosure.
+In some cases, you may be able to get rid of your second mortgage in addition to stopping or preventing foreclosure.

 Saving Your Home By Filing Chapter 13